mendix/docs/content/en/docs/howto/quickstart-guide/quickstart-part1.md

 ### 4.2 Creating an Entity to Store the Images

-1. To open the domain model for the native mobile module, double-click it in the **App Explorer** pane on the left side.
+1. To open the domain model for the native mobile module, double-click it in the **App Explorer** pane on the left side:
     * There is already an entity here: **Login** (it is part of the template and is used only for native mobile authentication,so you can ignore it for now)

     {{< figure src="/attachments/howto/quickstart-guide/part1/create-entity.png" >}}